 Sandalwood is prized for its woodsy, fragrant scent.
 Burning sandalwood incense will make your home smell amazing, especially if you’re trying to get rid of unpleasant odors.

 It’s also safer than using store-bought air fresheners.
-These products don’t even truly deodorize the air.
-Instead, they add harsh chemicals to the environment.
+These products don’t deodorize the air.
+Rather, they add harsh chemicals to the environment.
 Many of these can change your hormones and potentially cause cancer.8

 Incense smoke is still smoke.
 It can add to indoor air pollution, especially if ventilation is poor.
 This can be dangerous for people who spend most of their time indoors, like young children and elders.9

 Studies have shown that daily exposure is linked to poor lung function.10 To protect your health, burn incense in moderation.
 Encourage good ventilation by opening windows and turning on fans.
 Avoid direct inhalation by never burning them in closed spaces.
-Instead, use incense in an airy, open spot.
+Instead, burn the incense stick in an airy, open spot.